I discuss the importance of being able to fold with made hands when you know you’re beat.

 You can calculate the BE Calling Point every time you consider calling, but there's a mathematical consistency here that makes it unnecessary to do so every time. the Break-even calling point is the same every time based on the size of your opponent's bet in relation to the pot:

-Every time you face a 50% pot-sized bet, your call needs to win 25% of the time to break-even.
+For example (chart above), every time you face a 50% pot-sized bet, your call needs to win 25% of the time to break-even.

 You know that you’ve made the same type of mistaken call over and over again.
 And I don’t mean mistaken call like you mis-clicked.
 No, you made a call that you should not have made.
 All the signs were there that you were beat.